expressjs/csurf/README.md

 ### Ignoring Routes

-CSRF should be disabled for API areas of websites where requests are all going to be fully authenticated and should be rate limited.
-The following is an example of how to ignore API routing using routers & express.
+CSRF checks should only be disabled for use cases where you expect requests to come from places other than your website.
+Please be sure to understand CSRF attacks before disabling CSRF checks.
+An existing session (authenticated or not) is not enough to prevent CSRF attacks.

+The following is an example of how to order your routes so that certain endpoints do not check for a valid CSRF token.

 ```js
 var cookieParser = require('cookie-parser')